hams71/ETL-ELT-Talend/README.md

 ### Overview

-- This project showed how Talend Open Studio can be used to load to Teradata and how can use different indexes, statistics collection to provide value to end user.
+- This project showed how Talend Open Studio can be used to load to Teradata and how we can use different indexes, statistics collection to provide value to end user.
 - Data model for the banking industry was designed.
 - ETL pipeline using Talend was designed so that the task can be automated and data can be loaded with minimum manual effort.
 - The program waits for the files to land in a certain folder and then the whole process starts and in the end the data is in tables and the files are moved to archive folder.